GonzalezLab/T-lex3/README.md

-# **Welcome to _T-lex 2.3_ manual**
+# **Welcome to _T-lex 2.5_ manual**

-**Release 2.3:** Maria Bogaerts <maria.bogaerts@ibe.upf-csic.es>, Josefa Gonzalez <josefa.gonzalez@ibe.upf-csic.es>
+**Release 2.5:** Maria Bogaerts <maria.bogaerts@ibe.upf-csic.es>, Josefa Gonzalez <josefa.gonzalez@ibe.upf-csic.es>

 [You can find us on Github!](https://github.com/GonzalezLab/T-lex)

 T-lex is a computational pipeline that detects presence and/or absence of annotated individual transposable elements (TEs) using next-generation sequencing (NGS) data.
 ### **UPDATES**
-**Version 2.3:**
+**Version 2.5:**
 - In the PRESENCE module, **MAQ** is changed by **BWA-MEM**
-- Filtering steps are added due to the change of mapper and adds a more accurate result
+- Filtering steps are added to increase the accuracy of genotyping
-- Tresults file now has two more columns providing the _"filtered number of reads"_ in the left and in the right flaking region of the TE for more accurate pool frequency estimation
-- _Absent/polymorphic_ and _present/polymorphic_ calls are considered as _no_data_
-- Minimum and maximum number of reads are required for calculating TE frequencies from pool data
-- Minimum number of strains with calls for each TEs are required to calculate frequencies from individual strains
+- New parameters that allow the user to control the minimum and maximum number of reads, and the minimum number of strains to genotype a TE insertion
+- Fixed several bugs present in the previous version

 **Previous versions:**
 	    **T-lex** _Fiston-Lavier et al., 2015_ |